 In the original design, these were placed mainly on the southern side of the building wings with clinical and consulting rooms on the northern side.
 In the alternative design the positions of the consulting rooms and passages have been swapped around.

 Location and Local Weather

-Because of financial reasons, the building is not fully conditioned but consulting- and clinical rooms are being supplied with 100% fresh tempered air.
-The passages, some of which are used as sub-waiting areas and formal waiting areas, rely on spillage of tempered air from the consulting rooms.
+For financial reasons, the building is not fully conditioned but consulting and clinical rooms are being supplied with tempered fresh air.
+The passages, some of which are used as sub-waiting areas and waiting areas, rely on spillage of tempered air from the consulting rooms.
 Bearing in mind the rather extreme weather conditions combined with limited control of indoor temperatures, the architects were concerned about thermal comfort in the building, especially in the waiting areas.

 Thermal Comfort Criteria

-The thermal comfort in the passages and waiting areas have been analysed using the adaptive comfort standard, ASHRAE Standard 55.
-This standard also addresses thermal environmental conditions in Naturally Ventilated spaces.
-In our investigation, the sub-wait and circulation spaces were deemed to be naturally ventilated.
+The thermal comfort in the passages and waiting areas has been analysed using the adaptive comfort model for naturally ventilated spaces, from ASHRAE Standard 55.
+In our investigation, the sub-waiting and circulation spaces were deemed to be naturally ventilated.

-ASHRAE notes that field experiments have shown that occupants’ thermal responses in such spaces depend in part on the outdoor climate and may differ from thermal responses in buildings with centralized HVAC systems.
-This is primarily because of the different thermal experiences, changes in clothing, availability of control, i.e. the ability to open windows and shifts in occupant expectations.
+ASHRAE notes that field experiments have shown that occupants’ thermal responses in such spaces depend in part on the outdoor climate and may differ from thermal responses in buildings with full HVAC systems.
+This is primarily because of the different thermal experiences; changes in clothing; availability of control i.e. the ability to open windows; and shifts in occupant expectations.